 This brownfield site is currently in use as a cattle and auction mart and is located to the south west of the town centre.
-Although not currently available work is underway to relocate the mart in the near future from the town centre area to a site at Humbleton Farm adjacent to the A68 currently under construction.
+Although not currently available there is the intention for the relocation of the mart in the near future from the town centre area to a site at Humbleton Farm adjacent to the A68.
 The current mart site is proposed for allocation for residential development with an indicative yield of 76 dwellings.

 - a.
 The East Coast mainline and Bank Top Station lie to the east of the site; appropriate mitigation should be provided. - b.
-The site will likely have some contamination that should be remediated as part of a development scheme. - c.
+The site will likely have some contamination that should be remediated as part of a development scheme - c.
 Numerous TPO trees are present along the sites northern boundary.
 Development need not impact on the trees and could result in new planting. - d.
 The Grade II listed Bank Top Station is located adjacent to the site.
 Development of the site will need to enhance the setting of the listed building and also reflect railway terraced development which is prevalent in the area. - e.
-Development should be concentrated on the western half of the site set back from Park Lane maintaining open views of heritage assets. - f.
-Development should respect the historic grain of development, use sympathetic materials, and be of an appropriate scale and design so as not to compete with the more prominent buildings in the area, particularly Bank Top Station. - g.
-Wherever possible, non-designated heritage assets (identified by the Heritage Impact Assessment) on the site should be retained and re-used as part of the sites redevelopment.
-Development proposals will need to consider an appropriate programme of targeted archaeological evaluation and mitigation during groundworks, in particular in the area of the existing carpark. - h.
 There is the potential for bats to be present in the existing buildings on site.